-Job 13 – read and compare multiple versions
+Job 13 – search, read, and compare multiple versions of the Bible

 Job 13